List of Heavy Metal L-Gaim characters: Rockley Ron

 Member of Poseidal's Elite 13 (No. 9).
 Rockley's loyalties are to Poseidal(Mian), who has given him the task of accompanying her puppet, Quwasan Olibee.
 Rockley is a cruel man and suspicious of all.
 He takes part in the final battle on Sveto piloting a Calvary Temple.
 His final fate is unknown.
 Voiced by Norio Wakamoto.

 Lily Hasshi

 Member of Poseidal's Elite 13 (No. 10).
 Lily is loyal to Giwaza, and joins him when he decides to rebel against Poseidal.
 Initially teaming up with Gavlet and Wassan to defeat the rebels on Mizum, she pursues them relentlessly across the Pentagona system until finally being killed while piloting her G.Roon in a battle with Amu near Gastogal.
 Voiced by Asami Mukaidono.

-Baan Gania Killas
+Barn Gania Killas

 Member of Poseidal's Elite 13 (No. 11).
-Baan Gania is one of the group that are loyal to Giwaza, and joins with him when he rebels against Poseidal.
+Bran Gania is one of the group that is loyal to Giwaza, and joins with him when he rebels against Poseidal.
 He heads off with Ted Devilas to gather Giwaza's forces, then joins up with the final assault on Sveto.
-He is killed in a duel with Daba in the final episode while piloting an Ashura Temple.
+He is killed in a duel with Daba in the final episode while piloting an Asura Temple.
 Voiced by Shunsuke Takamiya.